The Polish pharmaceutical market is regulated by the following legislation, supplemented by several statutes, regulations and guidelines:

 Furthermore, in emergency situations due to natural disasters or other dangers to human or animal life and health, the Minister of Health may, for a specified term, approve medicinal products that do not possess an MA.

 To date, there is still no legal provision directly implementing a notion of compassionate use of medicinal products in Poland.
-However, in practice, compassionate use programmes are sometimes approved, on the basis of existing legal provisions (eg, the one allowing for approving medicinal products without a marketing authorisation in case of danger to human life).
+However, in practice, compassionate-use programmes are sometimes approved, on the basis of existing legal provisions (eg, the one allowing for approving medicinal products without a marketing authorisation in the case of danger to human life).

 A number of ongoing obligations are imposed on an MAH, also covering pharmacovigilance.
 Those obligations include but are not limited to the following: